-Cutting the Cord: A Guide to Streaming TV
+Cutting the Cable: A Guide to Streaming TV

 Streaming usually involves a little more work than traditional TV.
 You probably won’t be able to find all the shows you want from one platform.
 Traditional TV may be convenient, but depending on how much you pay for it versus how much you actually use it, keeping it might not be the best financial choice for you.
 There are so many services to compare; CNET has done some of the legwork for you.

-If you’re thinking of cutting the cord, here are some tips to help you find the right options for you and your family.
+If you’re thinking of cutting the cable, here are some tips to help you find the right options for you and your family.

 Step One: How do you TV?